meedan/check-bots/google-factcheck-explorer-bot/README.md

    * `GOOGLE_FACT_CHECK_FEED_ID`  <-- feed id to pull factchecks from
 * To deploy, start an `aws cli` session and deploy local files to the lambda location (best for quickly redeploys during development)
   * `aws lambda update-function-code --function-name qa-google-factcheck-explorer-bot --zip-file fileb://google-factcheck-explorer-bot-lambda.zip`
+* For 'real' deployments, we want to keep an archive of the deployed code, so best to deploy via  https://s3.console.aws.amazon.com/s3/buckets/meedan-check-bot-deployments?region=eu-west-1&tab=objects  and use the 'upload from S3 location' option in AWS Lambda console ui
 * The Lambda can be tested in the AWS web console by firing an appropriately formatted  'test' event in the web console (Note that the team slug will need to correspond to the team hosting the project media and data dbid will be project media id)
   * ```
     {